-Collard-Greens and Smoked Turkey is a soul food favorite for many groups
+Collard-Greens and Smoked Turkey is the focus for this Recipe 911.

 Collard greens are found in the produce section in the grocer and can be purchased in bags already picked, washed, and cut.
 The problem: The greens and stems are cut up together in the bag.
 The stems are usually what most cooks disregard.
 I don’t buy greens in bags because once you pick the stems from the greens, you have less greens to cook.
 Also, ready-to-cook greens are more expensive.

 Greens normally come in a bunch and usually 4 to 6 bunches (depending on size) are sufficient for a 4 pound recipe after the stems have been removed.